olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 # Configuring a Pipeline

 ## Train Pipeline
 Define parameters for the run in a pipeline configuration file.
-See an example [here](pipeline_config.json)
+See an example in this repo [here](pipeline_config.json).
+For additional guidance on [pipeline steps](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-your-first-pipeline#steps) please refer to Microsoft docs.
 ```json
 {
     "step1":